 Thomas Henkelmann’s classic French cuisine remains the chief draw at this renovated 19th-century Victorian mansion on the Belle Haven peninsula, 45 minutes northeast of Manhattan.
 The interior combines period charm with Asian artifacts, bronze sculptures and contemporary paintings.
-The 18 individually decorated rooms and suites are divided among the mansion, the cottage buildings and an adjacent carriage house.
-Most of the traditional European-style accommodations feature four-poster beds, bold palettes, rich fabrics, fine art, antique furniture and unexpected details; spacious baths have heated concrete-tile floors, Bulgari toiletries and soaking tubs.
+The 18 individually decorated rooms and suites are divided among the mansion, the cottage buildings and a carriage house.
+Most of the traditional European-style lodgings feature four-poster beds, bold palettes, rich fabrics, fine art and antique furniture.
+Rooms also come with spacious baths complete with heated concrete-tile floors and soaking tubs.
 Lavish meals are served in a timbered dining room flanked by an airy sunporch and a flower-bedecked veranda furnished with white wicker chairs.

 Homestead Inn Features:

 Average Mid-High Season Rates (including taxes):

 Lowest Rate: Deluxe Chamber, $400; Editor’s Choice: Grand Luxury Suite, $570.